fontforge/designwithfontforge.com/en-US/Glossary.md

 ### SSP

-Supplementary Special-purpose Plane (0xE0000-0xEFFFF) of unicode.
+Supplementary Special-purpose Plane (0xE0000-0xEFFFF) of Unicode.
 Not used for much of anything.
 See Also

 * BMP: Basic Multilingual Plane (0x00000-0x0FFFF)
 * SMP: Supplementary Multilingual Plane (0x10000-0x1FFFF)